tuhrig/Review_System_Demo/Readme.md

 - An user can submit a review about a product.
 - Each review must be checked and approved (or rejected).
 - All approved reviews can be listed.
+- Statistics about how many reviews have been submitted, approved and rejected can be seen.

 # What to see in this demo